chanstst/capstone/README.md

 - Among the unique images, 1085 images of new buildings, 1015 period buildings

 Manual labelling
-- Basic key word search eg Georgian , Victorian etc to do first level of labelling
+- First round of labelling: basic key word search eg Georgian, Victorian etc to apply first labels
-- Glancing through the images as second level of labelling
+- Second round of labelling: glancing through the images grouped by "first labels", then fine tune the labels manually

+Two rounds of labelling drastically reduced the effort and time required

 ## Data Preprocessing
 - Image hashing, using the library [ImageHash](https://github.com/JohannesBuchner/imagehash)